 Hey, everyone, welcome to episode zero of the WBS podcast.
-I’m Sam Gupta, your host, and principal consultant at digital transformation consulting firm, ElevatIQ.
+I’m Sam Gupta, your host, and principal consultant at the digital transformation consulting firm, ElevatIQ.
 Today, I’m super excited to announce the launch of the WBS podcast.

-But before I do that, I wanted to share a little bit about me and background about why we started this podcast.
+But before I do that, I wanted to share a little bit about me and my background about why we started this podcast.
 The people who know me might think that, oh yeah, everything is easy for Sam.
 It’s very hard not to notice Sam.

 You know what, let me give you a little background about myself.
-I was never comfortable with public speaking, or doing anything in public.
+I was never comfortable with public speaking or doing anything in public.
 For that matter.
 I grew up as a super shy kid.
 In fact, I froze on the stage while doing a drama as a child.
 And I decided that anything public-facing wasn’t for me.
 I was always a target for bullies all through my school, as they felt that I didn’t know what I was talking about.

 To overcome my insecurities.
-I decided to challenge it again, as a teenager to perform a skit in my university.
+I decided to challenge it again, as a teenager to perform a skit at my university.
 And I became a laughingstock as I came across as a robot who could not express any feelings.
 That shattered my confidence.